netobserv/netobserv-ebpf-agent/deployments/README.md

 # Deployment example files

-This directory contains some example files that show how the netobserv-agent can be deployed.
+This directory contains some example files that show how the netobserv-ebpf-agent can be deployed.
 In production, the agent is deployed by the Network Observability Operator but the files contained here are useful for documentation and manual testing.